harvester/docs/versioned_docs/version-v1.4/host/host.md

 Again, removing a control plane node in this situation is **not recommended** because etcd data is not replicated.
 Failure of a single node can cause etcd to lose its quorum and shut the cluster down.
 :::

-### 6. Delete RKE2 services on the node and Shutdown the node.
+### 6. Delete RKE2 services and shut down the node.

 1. Log in to the node using the root account.

-1. Run the script `/opt/rke2/bin/rke2-uninstall.sh`.
+1. Run the script `/opt/rke2/bin/rke2-uninstall.sh` to delete RKE2 services running on the node.

-1. Shutdown the node.
+1. Shut down the node.

 :::note